appclacks/cabourotte/README.md

 # Extra headers to add to the request (optional)
 headers:
   foo: "bar"
+# A list of regular expression.
+The response body should match them (optional)
+body_regexp
+  - "foo!"
 # The healthcheck timeout
 timeout: 5s
 # The healthcheck interval